Where you can find therapy services and more to foster growth, exploration and learning in the child's current stage of development.

 Using a straw targets oral motor input, a type of sensory input that registers as calming input to the brain.
 Straws can also be used for oral motor seekers (chewing clothing or non-food objects, humming) as the resistance of a straw causes the oral motor muscles to work hard!

 This game has three different levels - a single gross motor movement, a combined movement and a combined movement while completing a task.
-A motivating way to incorporate in obstacle courses or as part of a sensory diet.
+A motivating way to incorporate in obstacle courses or as part of a movement break.

 We love that the connectors can be removed to make the hopscotch set shorter or longer depending on the child's current skill level.
 Target balance and coordination of standing and then hoping on one foot.
 Develop motor planning skills in planning and executing a pattern of one foot then two feet to jump and hop.
 The rings can be re-arranged in all different patterns for jumping targets and proprioceptive input.